How to match subwoofers and amplifiers

-Look for subs that are rated within the wattage range you figured in Step 2, and are configured as you found in Step 3.
+Look for subs that are rated at the wattage you figured in Step 2, and are configured as you found in Step 3.
 This might sound confusing, so let's walk through an example and it'll make sense.

-You have a Memphis Audio SRX500D.1 amplifier and you want it to drive two subwoofers
+You have a JL Audio JD500/1 amplifier and you want it to drive two subwoofers

 Let’s say you choose to maximize the amp’s potential and want the system to put out 500 watts RMS.
 This means your subs have to be wired to form a total impedance of 2 ohms.